The SKILS Team

 Justine Curgenven

 Justine is an award winning adventure filmmaker and expedition sea kayaker.
-She has been on challenging expeditions around the globe, including circumnavigating the south island of New Zealand, Tasmania and the Queen Charlotte islands, a solo trip around Vancouver island, a 2500 km traverse of the Aleutian islands and a wilderness journey in Kamchatka with a novice Russian kayaker.
+She has been on challenging expeditions around the globe, including circumnavigating the south island of New Zealand, Tasmania, Haida Gwaii (twice), a solo trip around Vancouver island, a 2500 km traverse of the Aleutian islands and a wilderness journey in Kamchatka with a novice Russian kayaker.

 Justine runs Cackle TV and created the highly acclaimed “This is the Sea” series of sea kayaking DVDs.
 Her films have won over 20 prestigious prizes including best film at Graz Mountain Film Festival and best adventure film at Banff & Kendal Mountain Film Festivals.
 She’s been runner up in CKUK magazine’s “Paddler of the Year” & a finalist in Canoe & Kayak Magazine’s “Female Paddler of the Year” and “Expedition of the Year”.